 - Turn on saute mode of Instant Pot for 30 minutes.
 Switch the selected setting to “Normal” and wait for the display to read “Hot.”
 Hot mode started.
 Add oil, then hing or asafoetida, onions chopped.
 Saute for 1 minute then add grated ginger, and garlic chopped.
 Keep stirring till translucent.

 - Add tomato puree and Kashmiri red chilly powder.
 Keep stirring.

 - Add all the fried potatoes and mix everything nicely.
 Add water.
 Add salt,garam masala powder, and dairy-free yogurt or plain yogurt if not vegan Mix everything nicely.

 - Turn the valve to sealing.
 Close the lid.
 Press cancel.
 Turn on the pressure cook button.
-You can cook a dish in a pressure cooker mode on high for 6 minutes.
-Once cooked, wait for 10 minutes and turn the valve to venting position let the steam be allowed to release naturally (NPR) after the red plug goes down.
+You can cook a dish in pressure cooker mode on high for 6 minutes.
+Once cooked, wait for 10 minutes and turn the valve to the venting position let the steam be allowed to release naturally (NPR) after the red plug goes down.

 - Let the red plug go down and then open the lid.
 Add coriander leaves chopped and dry crushed Kasuri methi.
 Mix well.
 Serve in a bowl.

 - Serve in a bowl with hot naan or paratha or rice.

 - If you want a one-pot meal, shallow fry the potatoes in the Instant Pot, then set them aside.
 I do it separately because I do both steps at the same time.
 That helps me shorten the cooking time by 5-6 minutes.

 - Deep-frying potato is a traditional method of making dum aloo.
 I prefer to shallow fry mine to reduce the number of calories.
 However, frying them can be done if you prefer.